adolfintel/TDF/README.md

 * [DXVK](https://github.com/doitsujin/dxvk), for DirectX 9-11 emulation, more specifically it includes both the regular version of DXVK built from source, as well as the [gplasync version](https://gitlab.com/Ph42oN/dxvk-gplasync) for cards that don't support the Vulkan GPL extension
 * [D8VK](https://github.com/AlpyneDreams/d8vk), for DirectX 8 emulation (soon to be merged into DXVK), built from source
 * [VKD3D-Proton](https://github.com/HansKristian-Work/vkd3d-proton), for DirectX 12 emulation, built from source
-* [Gamescope](https://github.com/ValveSoftware/gamescope), a "virtual display", can be enabled on games that require lower resolutions, integer scaling, and similar features, built from source
 * [Steam Runtime](https://github.com/ValveSoftware/steam-runtime), to make the Wine dependency hell a bit easier (it still depends on some things of course)
 * [xdotool](https://github.com/jordansissel/xdotool), a useful tool to handle games with problematic window/fullscreen behaviors
 * ...and a handful of other useful things